vtsynergy/Analysis-AI/README.md

 4. Allow jupyter lab to listen to traffic originating from machines other than localhost.
 Add the --ip=0.0.0.0 flag in the startJupyter script (Recommended to only use behind a firewall)

-5. Charon-specific: Use a SOCKS proxy to forward HTTP traffic over SSH so you can access the Jupyter lab HTTP interface without being physically on the system.
+5. (Option) If behind a firewall: Use a SOCKS proxy to forward HTTP traffic over SSH so you can access the Jupyter lab HTTP interface without being physically on the system.

 ## Output
 1. seg_model/eval: segmentation masks (.nii)